Gallia Celtica

-Gallia Celtica, meaning "Celtic Gaul" in Latin, was a cultural region of Gaul inhabited by Celts, located in what is now France, Switzerland, Luxembourg and the west bank of the Rhine in Germany.
+Gallia Celtica, meaning "Celtic Gaul" in Latin, was a cultural region of Gaul inhabited by Celts, located in what is now France, Switzerland, Luxembourg and the west bank of the Rhine River in Germany.

-According to the Roman ethnography and Julius Caesar in his narrative Commentaries on the Gallic War, Gaul was divided into three main regions: Belgica, Aquitania and Celtica.
+According to Roman ethnography and Julius Caesar in his narrative Commentaries on the Gallic War (Commentarii De Bello Gallico), Gaul was divided into three main regions: Belgica, Aquitania and Celtica.
 The inhabitants of Belgica were called Belgae, those of Aquitania were called Aquitani.
 The inhabitants of the Celtica region called themselves Celts in their own language, and were later called Galli by Julius Caesar:

 A similar definition is given by Pliny the Elder: